-If you have not come across a real sea coconut , you must give this one a try.
-The sea coconut is popular Asia for its high nutrition value and it’s health benefit.
-Unlike the usual coconut the sea coconut has a meatier, jelly like texture.
-It has a mild taste when eaten on its own .
-The sea coconut flesh are usually boiled with some sort of molasses to enhance the taste.
+If you have not come across a real sea coconut, you must give this one a try.
+The sea coconut is popular in Asia for its high nutrition value and its health benefit.
+Unlike the usual coconut, the sea coconut has a meatier, jelly-like texture.
+It has a mild taste when eaten on its own.
+The sea coconut flesh is usually boiled with some sort of molasses to enhance the taste.

 Tip : Try the Sea Coconut Fruit two ways; as part of the Sea Coconut Drink or “Air Kelapa Laut” and on its own.

 Tip : Parking can be a bit of a hassle at this market so come early.